TERMS AND CONDITIONS FOR THIS CRUISE

 Cabins are on a Guarantee Status therefore no cabin number will be assigned at the time of booking.
 A cabin number will only be allocated closer to departure by P&O Cruises.
 Please refer to “Guarantee (GTY) Bookings.

-Fares are not combinable with any onboard credit promotion.
+Fares are not combinable with any onboard credit or other promotion.

 Fare is fully non refundable and non transferable.